 "I played golf for Dave," Drew said.
 "He was a good coach, but far more than that really.
 He was more than a coach to a lot of guys.
-As evidence of that, I've been on a is the goal of a Federal Title VI Grant from the Dept. of Education which will allow RLC instructors to visit/learn in Japan.
+As evidence of that, I've been on a which will allow RLC instructors to visit/learn in Japan.
 Participants: